-In this article, I am going to discuss Blazor Hosting Models in detail.
-Please read our previous article, where we discussed the step by step process to develop Blazor app using visual studio 2019.
+In this article, I am going to discuss ASP.NET Core Blazor Hosting Models (Blazor WebAssembly and Blazor Server Hosting).
+Please read our previous article, where we discussed the step-by-step process to develop the Blazor app using visual studio 2019.
 As we already discussed in our previous article that Blazor has two hosting models.
 They are as follows:

 - Client-side hosting model